bkoz/3d-image-classification/README.md

 oc new-project ml-mon
 ```

-2) Using the Openshift console UI, install an instance the following community operators from OperatorHub into the `ml-mon` namespace.
+2) Using the Openshift console UI, install an instance of the following community operators from OperatorHub into the `ml-mon` namespace.

 - OpenDataHub
   - JupyterHub, S3, ODH Dashboard